ab10io/sso/README.md

 **Read these directions carefully.**
 You will be solving two of the three programming problems detailed below. _Problem 1_ is **mandatory**, but you only have to do **either** _Problem 2_ **or** _Problem 3_.
 For each problem you must submit three documents:

 1. A C++ program that solves the given problem.
-2. A text file that contains the output of your program when it is run.
-3. A short document that contains any issues or concerns you have about the given problem, as well as any information that we need to understand, compile, or run your solution.
+It is required that your code files are well commented. `Note: you will not receive more than 25% of the possible points on any problem if your submitted code does not compile.`
+2. If your code does not fully meet the specifications, then include a text file with your explanations for potential partial credit.

 The third document you submit will help us understand your thought process.
 Mention anything you have done to write, test, and debug your code.
 Incomplete code can still receive points if you show that you have identified the errors and tried to debug them.
 * Your submission should be valid C++ 11 code.